-In and of itself, a Roth individual retirement account, or IRA, is not an investment.
+In and of themselves, a Roth individual retirement accounts, or IRAs, are not an investment.
 Rather, it exists as a type of account that consists of various types of investments that can include stocks and other assets.
-For instance, you can also include bonds, mutual funds and certificates of deposit in your IRA.
+For instance, you can also choose other types of investment options including bonds, mutual funds, and certificates of deposit in your IRA.

 The process of buying stocks for a Roth IRA does not differ from doing so in a traditional brokerage account.
 In fact, when you open an investment account with a brokerage, bank or other financial institution, the firm will ask you how you want the account classified.
 Generally, Roth IRA will be among the choices.
 From there, you can proceed to buy and sell stocks as you would in any other account.